- Maintain aggregate net effective tax rates (inclusive of state, local, and supply chain taxes) at 20 percent or below.

 Importance of setting proper tax rates

 Establishing sound tax policy is a key component of state and local cannabis reform efforts.
-In order to support a safe, well-regulated, and successful cannabis industry, it is imperative that governments set appropriate tax rates.
-The total demand for cannabis in the U.S. (including the illicit market) is estimated to be around $52.5 billion annually1.
+To support a safe, well-regulated, and successful cannabis industry, governments must set appropriate tax rates.
+The total demand for cannabis in the U.S. (including the unregulated market) is estimated to be around $52.5 billion annually.
 As such, there is considerable tax revenue to be made for state and local governments that adopt adult-use cannabis laws and implement sensible tax policies.
-However, if lawmakers advance tax structures that are overly-burdensome, a large and entrenched illicit market will persist-to the point where even traditional enforcement strategies will fail to meaningfully rein in the illicit market.
+However, if lawmakers pass burdensome tax rates and the price of legal cannabis far exceeds what can be found on the illicit market, unregulated operators will continue to thrive.

 Balancing optimal revenue generation and illicit market displacement